 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Dominican U, approximately 72% of students took out student loans averaging $5,567 a year.
-That adds up to $22,268 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Dominican U, approximately 68% of students took out student loans averaging $6,291 a year.
+That adds up to $25,164 over four years for those students.

-How Much Money Do Dominican U Graduates Make?students who graduate from Dominican U with a bachelor's degree go on to jobs where they make an average salary of $47,100 in their early years.
+How Much Money Do Dominican U Graduates Make?bachelor's degree recipients from Dominican U make around $47,100 per year during the early years of their employment.
 That's great news for Dominican U students since it is 18% more than the average college graduate's salary of $39,802 per year.

 Location of Dominican University

 Contact details for Dominican U are given below.

 |Address:||7900 W Division Street, River Forest, IL 60305|

 Dominican University Majorsstudents from 62 majors graduated from Dominican University.
 Of these students, 659 received undergraduate degrees and 292 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Human Resource Management||83||NA|

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.